Best Exhausts for the Harley Davidson Forty-Eight Motorcycles

 Bassani Road Rage 2-Into-1 Exhaust

-But look at us rambling about the exhaust’s design.
-Let’s move on to the important stuff.
+But enough about the design.
+Let’s get to the really good stuff.

-If you want a thunderous Harley exhaust, get this one.
-We can attest to an almost 25% louder exhaust note that is deeper and more robust than stock.
-If loud pipes save lives, you’re gonna be a local hero!
+When I fired up that thunderous Harley exhaust, the sound was phenomenal.
+I’m talking about an almost 25% louder exhaust note that resonated deeper and more robustly than the stock.
+If you believe that loud pipes save lives, then trust me, you’ll feel like a local hero with these!

-Lastly, you do get a nice power up with this exhaust.
-Expect about 3 more horsepower over the stock exhaust and a little more down-low torque.
-Paired with the weight savings, this will give you an easier time maneuvering the bike in tight spots and burning rubber on the highway.
+I also felt a nice power boost.
+I’m talking about roughly 3 more horsepower and a bit more down-low torque.
+Paired with the weight savings, it changed the game in tight maneuvering and burning rubber on the highway.

 Pros